edinburghhacklab/hackmap/README.md

 # hackmap

-a django app for visualising stuff going on in the hacklab.
+a django app for controlling and visualising stuff going on in the hacklab.

 ## development